 There’s something about Athens that is simply timeless.
 The famous Classical period ended over 2,300 years ago, yet when we think of Athens, we still imagine Aristotle, Socrates, and Plato teaching philosophy; the invention of democracy; and massive advancements in medicine, science, and the arts.
 These things shaped the very foundation of our modern western society, and they all happened in Greece.

 No visit to Athens is complete without delving into the city’s rich history amongst ancient ruins and museums.
-The easiest way to explore Athens’ past is with a Turbopass Athens City Pass Complete.
+The easiest way to explore Athens’ past is with a Turbopass All Inclusive Athens City Pass.
 The pass includes fast-track entry to Athens’ most popular museums and historic sites so you don’t have to worry about deciding where to go or queueing up in the excruciatingly-long ticket lines.
-Simply take your voucher to the entry point and get ready to marvel at what remains of ancient Athens.
+Simply have your digital pass ready to be scanned on your smartphone and prepare to marvel at what remains of ancient Athens.

 With this first-hand, expertly crafted itinerary, your 4 days in Athens will cover the most significant historic sites and get maximum value out of your Athens City Pass.
 I’m sure Plato would agree.

 2pm - Check into your hotel